dreamwhite/dell-inspiron-5370-hackintosh/README.md

 I've realized (cuz I've removed Windows such as 10 seconds after buying the PC) that the brightness key are not smooth (fluid animation) even in Windows.
 So I've simply mapped them inside SysPrefs/Keyboard/Shortcuts

 ## Gestures

-Personally I use three-fingers swipe right for "Move right a space" and viceversa for left swipe

 Thanks to VoodooI2C team I've successfully activated native gestures on my hack.
 Everything is working except 4-fingers gestures, but who cares -_-